fabiliima/fabiliima/README.md

 Graduated in Business Administration (2017 - Universidade de Mogi das Cruzes) and currently studying a postgraduate degree in Full-Stack Development.

-Meanwhile, I am enrolled in some bootcamps focused on developing practical projects, using: Typescript, Javscript, Java, Angular and React.
+Meanwhile, I am enrolled in some bootcamps focused on developing practical projects, using: Typescript, Javascript, Java, Angular and React.

 ### * Professional Experience